Bigg Boss (Telugu TV series) season 9: Related shows

-Bigg Boss: Agnipariksha
+Bigg Boss Agnipariksha

-Bigg Boss Agnipariksha is a digital pre-show of Bigg Boss 9.
+Bigg Boss Agnipariksha 1 is a digital pre-show of Bigg Boss 9.
 It will feature 40 selected commoners compete to earn their spot in the Bigg Boss Telugu 9 house.
 This show is scheduled to premiere on 22 August 2025.
 This pre-show featured fifteen shortlisted commoners compete in tasks, judged by former contestants Abijeet, Bindu Madhavi, and Navdeep, with host Sreemukhi.
 Winners will earn a place alongside celebrities in the main Bigg Boss house.

 During the grand launch, Kalyan, Priya, and Pavan entered the house as public vote selections, while Harish, Manish, and Srija were chosen by the jury.

-Later on day 18, Divya entered into the house as wildcard receiving least votes from the housemates out of Nagaprashanth,Shakib and Anusha.
+Later on day 18, Divya entered into the house as wildcard receiving least votes from the housemates out of Naga Prashanth, Shakib and Anusha.

 Bigg Boss 9 Buzzz

 Bigg Boss 9 Buzzz is an Indian Telugu-language television talk show in which the Sivaji, a contestant of Bigg Boss 7, interviews the eliminated contestants.
 The show premiered on 14 September 2025 on Star Maa Music and unaired portions of episodes are streamed on JioHotstar and aired on Star Maa.